College Factual by our College Data Analytics Team

 St. Mary's is a small private not-for-profit university located in the city of San Antonio.
 This university ranks 51st out of 115 schools for overall quality in the state of Texas.

-There were about 243 legal professions students who graduated with this degree at St. Mary's in the most recent year we have data available.
-Graduates who receive their degree from the legal professions program earn an average of $45,445 in the first couple years of working.
+There were roughly 271 legal professions students who graduated with this degree at St. Mary's in the most recent year we have data available.
+Students who receive their degree from the legal professions program make about $45,445 for their early career.

 More information about a degree in legal professions from St. Mary’s University